 The Bodhisatta was once a farmer.
-A traveling salesman used a donkey to carry his wares and when it was not needed, he draped a lion skin over it and set it loose in barley and rice fields.
-People seeing it were normally too afraid to shoe the lion away, so they just let it eat their crops.
-When he came to the Bodhisatta’s village, a watchmen gave the alarm about a lion and all the villagers came out shouting, blowing conchs, and beating drums.
+A traveling salesman used a donkey to carry his wares; and when it was not needed, he draped a lion skin over it and set it loose in barley and rice fields.
+People were usually too afraid to shoe the “lion” away, so they just let it eat their crops.
+When the salesman came to the Bodhisatta’s village, a watchman gave the alarm about a lion, and all the villagers came out shouting, blowing conchs, and beating drums.
 The donkey got scared and let out a hee-haw.
-The Bodhisatta then realized it was a donkey in disguise and when he announced this, the villagers ran up and clubbed it to death.
-When the salesman came back he lamented that his donkey was too stupid to keep its mouth shut and then went on his way.
+The Bodhisatta then realized it was a donkey in disguise, and when he announced this, the villagers ran up and clubbed it to death.
+When the salesman returned, he remarked that his donkey was too stupid to keep its mouth shut.

 In the Lifetime of the Buddha

-Later, when the Buddha heard some disciples discussing the incident, he told them this story so they knew this empty disciple had also betrayed himself by speaking in the past.
+Later, when the Buddha heard some of his disciples discussing the incident, he told them this story so they knew that this empty disciple had also betrayed himself by speaking in the past.